- July 11, 2023

 Let assume a company has an annual average revenue per employee of $150,000 – again, conservative in the high-tech industry.
 With this number, we can calculate the average revenue per hour of $72.
 Multiply that by 208 hours, and we get an average lost revenue per employee of $15k.
 Now multiply that by the 5,000 employees, and we see a massive total annual lost revenue of $75 million.
 To be more conservative, let's assume the average employee couldn't convert one lost hour of productivity to one hour of additional revenue.
 We can halve that $75 million to a total annual lost revenue of $37 million – still a massive number.

-The final question to address is the return on investment (ROI) for a solution to fix the eDiscovery and regulatory data issue and the lost productivity challenge. eDiscovery costs and the potential savings that could be realized by consolidating data takes time - understanding your company's eDiscovery costs and the overall eDiscovery process, so I will leave that for later discussions.
+The final question to address is the return on investment (ROI) for a solution to fix the eDiscovery and regulatory data issue and the lost productivity challenge.
+It takes time to realize the eDiscovery costs and potential savings of data storage consolidation - understanding your company's eDiscovery costs and the overall eDiscovery process, so I will leave that for later discussions.
 However, just taking the approximate conservative annual cost of $40 million in lost productivity and an estimated cost of a file consolidation solution for a large organization of $500,000 (on the high side), we calculate an ROI of 7,800% - a number CFOs dream of.
 You could halve the cost numbers repeatedly, and you would still realize an ROI in the thousands of percent.

 Calculating a more in-depth ROI model would determine the cost and cost savings numbers more accurately.
 Still, the point is obvious – file consolidation is an apparent plus for any business.

 A related topic we’ve written about before is that of legacy application retirement and what to do with the remaining data from retired applications.
 When a legacy application is retired, its remaining data must be kept for regulatory or legal reasons.
 In many cases, the orphaned retired application data is either deleted or is left to sit in the application’s data repository.
 Over time, these data repositories are overlooked and forgotten and tend not to be included in data searches.
 Additionally, once orphaned, this data is not accessible due to the fact the application is no longer available to view it.
 As you can imagine, this becomes a compliance and eDiscovery issue.
-Consolidating this legacy application data into a consolidated archive enables the retention/disposition management and access when conducting regulatory information requests or eDiscovery processing.
+Data consolidation of legacy applications enables retention/disposition management and access when conducting regulatory information requests or eDiscovery processing.

-In August of 2020, we published a blog Retire Your Legacy Applications – Keep the Data Available focused on the compliance, eDiscovery, and cost savings benefits associated with application retirement and data consolidation.
+In August of 2020, we published a blog Retire Your Legacy Applications – Keep the Data Available focused on the compliance, eDiscovery, and cost savings benefits of data consolidation and application retirement.

 Decommission your long-held legacy applications while still maintaining regulatory compliance and eDiscovery requirements.